Important Minerals For Your Child (And How To Help Them Get Enough)

 When an RDI can’t be established for a particular nutrient, an ‘AI’ or ‘Average Intake’ measure is used instead.
 This is based on the average intake of a healthy population of individuals and isn’t tailored to different age groups or genders (6,7).

-As names suggest, the difference between major and trace minerals is the amount that our bodies require for good health.
+As names suggest, the difference between the major and trace minerals in food is the amount that our bodies require for good health.

-We need large amounts of major minerals to support our health and wellbeing, while we need comparatively small amounts of trace minerals each day.
+We need large amounts of major minerals in food to support our health and wellbeing, while we need comparatively small amounts of trace minerals each day.

 For example, children aged 4-8-years-old require 700mg of dietary calcium (a major mineral) every day but just 4mg of zinc (a trace mineral) (9,10).